 A "divisible statute" is a code section whose terms encompass both offenses that have immigration consequences and offenses that do not.
-For example, Health & S C §11360(a) prohibits both sale and offering to sell controlled substances.
+For example, Health & S C \$11360(a) prohibits both sale and offering to sell controlled substances.
 Sale of a controlled substance is an aggravated felony, while offering to sell is not.
 See U.S. v Rivera-Sanchez (9th Cir 2001) 247 F3d 905.
-See discussion of controlled substances in §§52.30-52.34.
-Similarly, Pen C §12020(a) includes both possession of a dirk, dagger, or billy, which is not a basis for deportation on the firearms ground, and possession of a sawed-off shotgun, which is.
-See discussion of the firearms ground in §§52.35-52.36.
+See discussion of controlled substances in \$\$2.30-52.34.

 When a conviction under a divisible statute is ambiguous about whether the noncitizen was convicted of the offense with immigration consequences, immigration and other reviewing authorities will generally resolve the question using only information from the record of conviction.
 If that record does not indicate that the offense was one carrying immigration penalties, the authority must decide in the defendant's favor.
-For discussion of this principle, see Taylor v U.S. (1990) 495 US 575, 109 L Ed 2d 607, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; courts look only to record of conviction to determine elements of offense); U.S. v Espinoza-Morales (9th Cir 2010) 621 F3d 1141; Malta-Espinoza v Gonzales (9th Cir 2007) 478 F3d 1080.
-The record of conviction consists of the following:
+For discussion of this principle, see Taylor v U.S. (1990) 495 US 575, 110 S Ct 2143 (burglary under federal definition may exclude certain state burglary convictions for federal sentence enhancement purposes; courts look only to record of conviction to determine elements of offense); U.S. v Espinoza-Morales (9th Cir 2010) 621 F3d 1141; Malta-Espinoza v Gonzales (9th Cir 2007) 478 F3d 1080.